FoundationDB/fdb-kubernetes-operator/docs/design/thee_datahall.md

 * Single Kubernetes cluster across multiple AZs.
 * One Kubernetes cluster per AZ.

-The implemenation should be flexible enough to give the user a choice of the used AZ.
+The implementation should be flexible enough to give the user a choice of the used AZ.

 ## Current Implementation